DAPHNE Scheduling

 -

-Partition Scheme: A DAPHNE user selects the partition scheme by passing the name of the partition scheme as an argument to the DAPHNE system.
+Partition Scheme: A DAPHNE user selects the partition scheme by passing the name of the partition scheme as an argument to DAPHNE.
 If the user does not specify a partition scheme, the default partition scheme (STATIC) will be used.
 As an example, the following command uses GSS as a partition scheme.

 -